 - Take frequent breaks at work.
-If you are still working outside your home, managing fatigue in the work place is important.
+If you are still working outside your home, managing fatigue in the workplace is important.
 Dr. Berman suggested taking frequent breaks.
 Sitting for long periods of time causes us to feel stiff, so getting up to stretch will help with stiffness by getting oxygen flowing to other parts of your body.
+Some patients benefit from a standing desk.
 Also, Dr. Berman suggested talking to your bosses and your human resources department to see if there are any accommodations that can be made for you to increase your effectiveness at work, such as ergonomic chairs, changes to your computer screen, and possibly adjusting your hours to start later in the day a few days a week or even working from home when you aren’t feeling as well.

 Dr. Berman closed her talk by saying again that one of the best ways to manage fatigue is to be kind to yourself as you deal with it.

 One of the hardest things she thinks her patients living with lupus face is that they really want healthy people to understand what they are going through.
-Unfortunately, the truth is that healthy people are never going to understand what your fatigue feels like, and that is okay.
+Unfortunately, the truth is that healthy people are never going to understand having lupus is like or what your fatigue feels like, and that is okay.
 Dr. Berman stressed that just because others don't understand what it feels like, it doesn't mean that what you are experiencing isn't valid.

 Allowing yourself to have different expectations is important, and reminding yourself of that is one of the best tools in your toolbox to effectively deal with fatigue.